serbuvlad/re-go-is-not-good/README.md

 The points
 ----------

+###Good points

+> unexpected variable shadowing

+Yeah, this sucks ass.

+> no language interoperability (only C)

+Fair point.

+###Dependency managment/GOPATH/Packages

+> bad dependency management

-> GOPATH is a mess (2014)
+> GOPATH is a mess

+> import-based vendoring is terrible

+> package mechanism is broken

+> no versioning model

-Worked well enough for most people, but we use modules now which is much better.
+GOPATH and vendoring worked well enough for most people, but we use modules now which is much better so all these points are obsolete.
 GOPATH is basically just a cache now and you need not care about it.

+> different build approaches

+No./Not anymore.

+> no unused imports

+Use the goimports tool before compiling.
+It'll clean it up.

+> no subpackages

+Reminder that C++'s `protected` is an admitted mistake.

+> can't import packages relatively

+You can but you shouldn't.

+###Language design

+> c-style

+Good if you like C.

+> stuck in Unix thinking

+Good if you like Unix.

+> stuck in 70's

+Translation: avoids most of the traps of modern software desing.

+> poor design

+🤡

+> no OOP

+Type hierarchies aren't the only way to do OOP.
+In Go you're working with objects and you compose them far more than in most so-called OOP languages.

+> polymorphism is broken

+No. It functions quite well.

+> upper-case/lower-case scoping is bad

+It's expressive.
+Rip Japanese codebases though.

+> designed for stupid people

+Designed for fast development.
+Implementing a hard algorithm is hard in any language.
+Implementing an easy algorithm, or combining existing ones, should be easy in high level languages.

+> no semicolons at line endings

+Ha!

+> is compiled

+Ha!

+> concurrency and parallelism are mixed

+Mixed as in the same API?
+This reflects underlying hardware (no GPGPU support :( ).
+You have specialized constructs in `sync`.

+> garbage collector is nothing new; concurrent mark/sweep from the '70s

+> goroutine is not original and revolutionary

+A reliable way to have good ideas is to be unoriginal.
+The GC is pretty good though https://blog.twitch.tv/en/2016/07/05/gos-march-to-low-latency-gc-a6fa96f06eb7/

+> garbage collector requires implicit (hidden) tradeoffs

+Yes.

+###Language features

+> no virtual functions

+No inheritance so what'd be the point?

+> inconvenient `range`

+`range` is an afterthought and should be treated as syntactic sugar.
+Don't be afraid to use the C-style `for` for more control.

 > `new` and `make` instead of one

 new creates an object of any type of zero value and returns a pointer to it. make creates slices maps and channels.
 The type of `new(map[K]T)` is `*map[K]T` and the map itself is nil.
 The type of `make(map[K]T)` is `map[K]T` and the map actually exists.
 Different functions that do different things. `new` is also quite rare to see in code as 99% of the time there's a cleaner syntax to obtain that pointer. `s := new(StructT)` is better written as `s := &StructT{}` for consistency with `s := &StructT{ /* fields ; ones not mentioned are zero*/ }`.

-> panic instead of exceptions

-Panic is not used for error handling.
-It should only happen on programmer error or in 2 + 2 = 5 state situations.
-Otherwise you use `error`s.
-"Don't panic" is a go proverb https://go-proverbs.github.io/

-> bad dependency management

-Fixed.
-See GOPATH.
+> hard to extend

+It's not meant to be.

 > bad unicode support

 No. Made by the UTF-8 creators too.

+> sort.Interface approach is clumsy

+Debatable.
+I don't mind it.

+> defer is abused

+Defer is good but you need to learn how to use it so as not to leak.
+It's not used as often as you think in the wild.
+(Also we have zero cost defers for most cases now, yay!)

-> c-style
+> channels are slow

-Good if you like C.

-> can't change hash function in maps

-Patch the compiler or make your own map.
-The standard library does this for `sync.Map` so it's not like a "one rule for me another for thee" situation.
+Compared to what and in what use case?
+You can have hundreds of thousands of goroutines orchestrated with channels on your x86 laptop and still run pretty well.
+Maybe there are better solutions for certain neiches, like worker pools or whatever, but nothing this generic which scales this well.

+> channel API is inconsistent

+No.

-> can't declare/validate implements interface
+> can't declare/validate implements interface (hidden types)

-> hidden types

 Declare, no, and this is a feature.
 Validate yes.